ferrufino/ferrufino.github.io/_posts/2021-09-22-window-slidding-pattern.md

 > Explanation: Subarray with maximum sum is [5, 1, 3].

 **Problem Explanation:**\
-Window here is kept in size K. It adds a new entry on the right of 'arr' and subtract first entry (left entry) to always keep the sum size K.
+Window here is kept in size 'k'.
+It adds a new entry on the right of 'arr' and subtracts first entry (left entry) to always keep the sum size K.

 **C++**